Heidi-Negrete/negrete.dev/src/content/project/icecreamtruck.md

 ## Arduino Controller

-![A game controller made with an arduino uno, wearing googly eyes.](/arlan.jpeg)

-The game can be played with keyboard and mouse, however, if you would like to build your own controller it is a great beginner electronic project!
-Information about the controller and how to build, including the sketch and eletrical diagram can be found on my [github](https://github.com/Heidi-Negrete/arduino-controller-arlan).
+![A game controller made with an arduino uno, wearing googly eyes.](/arlan.jpeg) The published game does not include Arduino Mode, however, if you would like to build your own controller for a game of your own it is a great beginner electronic project!
+Information about how to build the controller, including the sketch and electrical diagram, and how to integrate it into an Unreal Engine product can be found on my <a href="" target="_blank">how-to blog post</a>.

-## Devlog

-I will be updating this section shortly thanks for your patience!

 ## External Resources

-- Serial COM Unreal plugin (to simplify communication management between the microcontroller and the game engine)
+- <a href="https://github.com/videofeedback/Unreal_Engine_SerialCOM_Plugin" target="_blank">SerialCOM</a> Unreal plugin (Simplifies communication management between the microcontroller and the game engine)

-- Sound effects by [Nox_Sound_Design](https://nox-sound-design.itch.io/essentials-series-sfx-nox-sound), CC0.
+- Sound effects by <a href="https://nox-sound-design.itch.io/essentials-series-sfx-nox-sound" target="_blank">Nox_Sound_Design</a>, CC0.

-- Music is by [Sirental](https://sirental.itch.io/farming-game-music), Creative Commons Attribution v4.0 International.
+- Music is by <a href="https://sirental.itch.io/farming-game-music" target="_blank">Sirental</a>, Creative Commons Attribution v4.0 International.